Crawley: Education

+Crawley has 17 primary schools (including two Church of England and two Roman Catholic) and four pairs of infant and junior Schools.
 Maintained primary and secondary schools were reorganised in 2004 following the Local Education Authority's decision to change the town's three-tier system of first, middle and secondary schools to a more standard primary/secondary divide.
-Since the restructuring, Crawley has had 17 primary schools (including two Church of England and two Roman Catholic) and four pairs of infant and junior Schools.
-Most of these were opened in 2004; others changed their status at this date (for example, from a middle to a junior school).
-Secondary education is provided at one of six secondary schools:
+Most of the schools opened in that year; others changed their status at this date (for example, from a middle to a junior school).